Generate a card token

 IMPORTANT

-Clover reserves the right to disable keys suspected of misuse that violates our terms.
-If needed, you can request the deactivation of a key by sending an email to: [email protected]
+Clover reserves the right to disable keys suspected of misuse and violation of our terms.
+If needed, you can send an email to: [email protected]to request the deactivation of an Ecommerce API key.

 • TA_PUBLIC_KEY_DEV for use in the sandbox environment, and